 - Lightly grease an 8- x 8-inch collapsible pan with canola oil spray (or brush on using a pastry brush), then use a sifter to dust generously with powdered sugar, shaking off the excess.
 Set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment, combine ¼ cup water and ¼ cup Irish whiskey.
-Sprinkle the gelatin over the liquid and let it sit while you make the sugar syrup.
+- In the bowl of a stand mixer fitted with the whisk attachment, combine ¼ cup Irish whiskey and ¼ cup water.
+Sprinkle 3 ¼-ounce envelopes unflavored gelatin powder over the liquid and let it sit while you make the sugar syrup.
 Make sure all the gelatin gets wet (you don't want a dry gelatin "island" floating around).

-- In a 3-quart saucepan, heat the remaining ½ cup water, sugar, corn syrup, and salt over medium-high heat and stir until the sugar is dissolved.
+- In a 3-quart saucepan, heat the remaining ½ cup water, 1½ cups sugar, 1 cup light corn syrup, and ⅛ teaspoon kosher salt over medium-high heat and stir until the sugar is dissolved.
 Using a digital thermometer (or a candy thermometer), bring the syrup to a boil without stirring until it reaches 238 °F (soft-ball stage).
 It might foam up, so lower the heat if necessary.
 It takes about 20 minutes to get to the proper temperature.
 Remove from heat.

 - Once all the syrup has been added to the bowl, gradually turn the mixer up to High, and whip for 12 minutes.
 Don't be tempted to whip for less time - you need a lot of air whipped into the mixture to achieve that lofty marshmallow texture.
 When properly whipped, the mixture will be thick, and will slowly slump back into the bowl when the beater is lifted.